Scott Olson/Getty Images

-Barack Obama has been known to make a good speech when circumstances call upon him to do so.
+Barack Obama has been known to make a great speech when circumstances call upon him to do so.
 Last night, one would think, he would again follow through and deliver his farewell to the nation in the way to which we have become accustomed over the last eight years.

 The future may change our interpretation of his speech, as it often does with many moments of magnitude, but for the time being I am left with the feeling that it fell flat.

 It gave a tepid, scattered applause when Obama likened the hardships of minority youths to others like the middle-aged white man who “may not look like it on the outside” but is struggling too.

-Obama did not match the statesmanlike wisdom and warnings of Eisenhower in 1961.
+He did not match the statesmanlike wisdom and warnings of Eisenhower in 1961.

-Obama did not make us feel as good as Reagan did in 1989 — few could or ever will.
+And he did not make us feel as good as Reagan did in 1989 — few could or ever will.

 All this would have been forgivable had Obama struck out on his own and did what he does best.
 But at the moment, at least, it does not appear he did.